Middle Tennessee Scheduled Lane Closures

 Local Programs: Goodlettsville traffic flow improvements and traffic signal upgrades

-- Daily, (Excl.
-Holiday Restrictions), 9 a.m. – 3 p.m.
+- Daily, 8:30 a.m. -2:30 p.m.
 There will be a lane closure on eastbound SR-174 (Long Hollow Pk) before Caldwell Dr for construction of a concrete island and curb ramps.

 WILLIAMSON COUNTY SR 6